Hombisilu: Synopsis

 Dr. Nataraj (Vishnuvardhan) is desperately seeking a lady doctor for his nursing home.
-His aunt (Leelavathi) introduces him to her assistant, Doctor Roopa (Aarathi) who falls in love with him at first sight but is disappointed to know that he is only looking for a female assistant doctor.
-While family pressures force her to marry him, she refuses to consummate the marriage because of her grudge.
+His aunt (Leelavathi) introduces him to her assistant, Dr. Roopa (Aarathi) who falls in love with him at first sight but is disappointed to know that he is only looking for a female assistant doctor.
+While family pressures force her to marry him, she refuses to consummate the marriage because of her grudge against him.

 Circumstances introduce another young woman Vasanthi (Vaishali Kasaravalli) as a second lady doctor in Nataraj's nursing home.
 The glamorous Vasanthi is more interested in the good looking Nataraj rather than her duty as a doctor.
 This deepens the rift between Nataraj and Roopa.
-How the differences are resolved for a happy ending forms the rest of the movie set against the backdrop of the nursing home.
+How the differences are resolved for a happy ending forms the rest of the movie, set against the backdrop of the nursing home.

 The film is based on the debut novel of famous Kannada author Usha Navaratnaram.
 Usha's novels mainly focussed on the problems of working women in the male dominated world.
-Usha herself being a doctor has written many novels with a female doctor as the center character, of which two - Hombisilu and Bandhana were made into films.
-Vishnu featured as the male lead in both.
-Despite the female-centric theme, Vishnuvardhan did hold his own against the indomitable heroines - Aarathi in Hombisilu and Suhasini in Bandhana - who were considered his equals in the craft - and impressed the intelligent Kannada audience.
+Two of Usha's novels with a female doctor as the center character - Hombisilu and Bandhana have been made into films.
+Vishnuvardhan featured as the male lead in both.
+Despite the female-centric themes, Vishnuvardhan did hold his own against the indomitable heroines - Aarathi in Hombisilu and Suhasini in Bandhana - who were considered his equals in the craft - and impressed the intelligent Kannada audience.
 The two films fetched him his two state awards.